ssaring/sportstracker/sportstracker/docs/README.txt

 on Ubuntu Linux), so the performance of all Java desktop applications will be improved.

-Java WebStart for Mac OS X will be available with JDK 7u6.
-Until then you need to install JDK 7u4 and the SportsTracker app bundle for Mac OS X or the binary package for all platforms.
+On Mac OS X you need at least JDK or JRE 7u6 for using Java WebStart.
+If you prefer OS X application bundles, the appropriate download is available too.

 Usage